boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | github | 9,680,111 |
 | bitbucket | 248,217 |
 | gitlab | 56,722 |

+Sorry to the GitHub/Bitbucket/GitLab teams if you read this.
+If this caused any issues for you (I doubt it) I will shout you a refreshing beverage of your choice should we ever meet.

 ### How many files in a repository?